 If you’re interested in reading the week’s lectionary

 .
 You’ll not only get the text, but links to related art

 and prayers, too.

-I currently serve as a Trustee of the Massachusetts Bible
+I currently serve as a Treasurer and member of the Board of

 Love a hymn but don’t remember the tune?
 Is there a hymn